DarioSamo/LibXenoverse/README.md

 #### Building
 - A solution for Visual Studio Community 2013.
 Only 32-bit Release and Debug builds supported for now.

-If the LIBXENOVERSE_FBX_SUPPORT preprocessor flag is defined, you'll need to download the latest version of the FBX SDK and change the include/lib directories accordingly.
+If the LIBXENOVERSE_FBX_SUPPORT preprocessor flag is defined, you'll need to download the latest version of the FBX SDK from Autodesk's website and change the include/lib directories accordingly.
 This flag enables the FBX Importing/Exporting functionality.

 #### Builds